Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 The Recipe Testing Journey

-Attempt 2: Natural Dye Drops Mixed At the Beginning
+Attempt 2: Natural Dye Drops Mixed at the Beginning

-Attempt 3: Dragonfruit Powder & Blue Spirulina
+Attempt 3: Dragon fruit Powder & Blue Spirulina

-The beet powder wasn’t much better… the red color baked away and left behind a dull brown color.
+The beet powder wasn’t much better.
+The red color baked away and left behind a dull brown color.

-Step-by-Step Process for Patriotic Sourdough Bread
+How to Make Patriotic Sourdough Bread

 Step 1: Feed Your Starter